I Form Option Play

 The play begins with the QB getting the ball (or starting with it in his hand in backyard) and opening up towards the fullback (no. 4).
 Your options are as follows:

-1. The FB gets the ball and reads the tackle either going inside or out side of him.
+1. The FB gets the ball and reads the tackle either going inside or out side of him (like an off tackle run).
 The QB and other RB (no. 2) must still carry out their patterns and do what they would normally do to keep the defense guessing.

 2. The QB fakes the handoff to the FB and keeps the ball and runs it outside.